Muts256/Incidence-Response/Suspicious-PowerShell-web-requests.md

 In this scenario, create a scheduled rule to detect suspicious PowerShell activity

-In Sentinel navigate to the Analytics in the Analytics workspace and select create a Scheduled rule.
+In Sentinel, navigate to the Analytics in the Analytics workspace and select create a Scheduled rule.

-On Create Scheduled rule wizard page give the rule a nmae and description.
+On the Create Scheduled rule wizard page, give the rule a nmae and description.

 ![image alt](https://github.com/Muts256/SNC-Public/blob/6893b76659cb75b04b50c372533b90496199f999/Images/Incident-Response/Suspicious-PowerShell-Web-Request/Sp20.png)

-For the MITRE ATT&CK, select the associated categories for example T1059 Command and Scripting Interpreter
+For the MITRE ATT&CK, select the associated categories, for example, T1059 Command and Scripting Interpreter

 ![image alt](https://github.com/Muts256/SNC-Public/blob/6893b76659cb75b04b50c372533b90496199f999/Images/Incident-Response/Suspicious-PowerShell-Web-Request/Sp2.png)

-Onthe Set rule logic page.
-Set the query that will be used to query the logs and delect the powershell script execution
+On the Set rule logic page.
+Set the query that will be used to query the logs and detect the PowerShell script execution

 ```
 let TargetHostname = "Inc-Response-VM";